 Updating all operating systems is an effective and simple place to begin.
 These are frequently outdated and create vulnerabilities.
 In June 2021, Microsoft introduced Windows 11.
 In April 2020, Microsoft released 113 security updates to Windows 10.
 Most of these apply to Windows 7, but Windows 7 is no longer supported.
 Given that 26% of the computers in the world still run Windows 7, and most of those are in people’s homes according to Netmarketshare, there are now 113 published new ways that someone could compromise those systems.

 Adopt a Password Policy

 Traditional passwords are outdated.
 The number of characters in your password will drive more security than complexity.
-We recommend that users pick a 16-character passphrase as the new minimum.
-A passphrase like “my dog has fleas” is a 16-character passphrase that would currently take over a thousand years to crack and is easy to remember.
+We recommend that users pick a 14-character passphrase as the new minimum.
+A passphrase like “my dog has fleas” is a passphrase of at least 14 characters that would currently take over a thousand years to crack and is easy to remember.

-Change this passphrase once every six months to maintain effective security practices.
+Change this passphrase annually to maintain effective security practices.
 Passphrases and their respective policies must be implemented for every account, even the executive staff.

 Adopt Multi-Factor Authentication

 Multi-factor authentication (MFA) or two-factor authentication (2FA) leverages an existing user device, like a smartphone or token, to verify a known quantity, like a passphrase.
 Once the MFA/2FA is established on that device, it only requires the passphrase to log in.
 Unrecognized devices will require an authentication process that involves sending a code to a registered device for a human to acknowledge.